Egypt Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay in Egypt as an expat?
+How much income tax do I pay in Egypt as an employee?

 Egypt uses a progressive tax system with 7 income tax brackets ranging from 0% to 27.5%.
-You get a personal allowance of EGP 20,000 deducted from your taxable income before tax is calculated, and rates start at 10% on income between EGP 40,000 and EGP 55,000, then increase gradually to 27.5% on income above EGP 1,200,000.
-The exact amount depends on your total earnings and which brackets your income falls into.
+You get a personal allowance of EGP 20,000 that reduces your taxable income, and then tax is applied on the remaining amount.
+For example, income between EGP 40,000 and EGP 55,000 is taxed at 10%, while income above EGP 1,200,000 is taxed at the top rate of 27.5%.

-What are social insurance contributions and are they deductible in Egypt?
+What are social insurance contributions and how much do I pay?

-As an employee in Egypt, you contribute 11% of your gross salary to social insurance, but this is capped at a maximum contribution of EGP 1,837 per year based on the maximum social insurance salary of EGP 16,700.
-The good news is that these contributions are deductible from your taxable income, which reduces the amount of income tax you owe.
+As an employee in Egypt, you contribute 11% of your salary to social insurance, but this contribution is capped at a maximum of EGP 1,837 per year based on the maximum social insurance salary of EGP 16,700.
+The good news is that this contribution is deductible from your taxable income, which reduces the amount of income tax you owe.

-Yes, in addition to social insurance contributions, you'll pay a Martyrs Fund contribution of 0.05% of your gross salary.
-Unlike social insurance contributions, the Martyrs Fund deduction is not deductible from your taxable income, meaning it reduces your take-home pay but does not lower your income tax calculation.
+The Martyrs Fund contribution is a mandatory payroll deduction of 0.05% of your gross salary.
+Unlike social insurance contributions, this deduction is not deductible from your taxable income, so it comes out of your pay in addition to income tax and other contributions.

 Compare Egypt with other countries